PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the core profile, `uv sync --extra torch` for PyTorch exports, and `uv sync --extra tensorflow` for optional TensorFlow exports.

+PyTorch-family example-input construction and export metadata persistence live in `pytorch_export_support.py`; shared export exceptions live in `pytorch_export_errors.py`.
+These modules are bounded internal contracts and must not import TensorFlow.
+Image trace data is resized with the existing PyTorch dependency so TorchScript, Dynamo ONNX, and ExportedProgram generation does not require the TensorFlow optional extra.

 ## Regression workflow

 Create the local corpus inventory without copying model files into Git: